anesukuveya16/Shift-planner-employee-service/README.md

 - Update employee schedules based on manager actions
 - Get a list of an employee’s shift requests in a specific date range
 - Retrieve planned shift and vacation in specific date range and location
-- Validation layer to enforce business rules (e.g., no overlapping shifts)
+- Validation layer to enforce business rules (e.g., no overlapping shifts, should not exceed legal maximum working hours)

 ##  Unit tests cover: